J. K. Rowling: Reception

 Rowling has enjoyed enormous commercial success as an author.
-Her Harry Potter series topped bestseller lists, spawned a global media franchise including films and video games, and had been translated into 84 languages by 2023.
+Her Harry Potter series topped bestseller lists, spawned a global media franchise including films and video games, and had been translated into 85 languages by 2023.
 The first three Harry Potter books occupied the top three spots of The New York Times bestseller list for more than a year; they were then moved to a newly created children's list.
 The final four books each set records as the fastest-selling books in the UK or US, (Note: Attributed to multiple sources – Goblet of Fire, Order of the Phoenix, Half-Blood Prince, and Deathly Hallows) and the series as a whole had sold more than 600 million copies as of 2023.
 Neither of Rowling's later works, The Casual Vacancy and the Cormoran Strike series, has been as successful, although Casual Vacancy was still a bestseller in the UK within weeks of its release.
 Harry Potters popularity has been attributed to factors including the nostalgia evoked by the boarding-school story, the endearing nature of Rowling's characters, and the accessibility of her books to a variety of readers.
 According to Julia Eccleshare, the books are "neither too literary nor too popular, too difficult nor too easy, neither too young nor too old", and hence bridge traditional reading divides.

 Critical response to Harry Potter has been more mixed.
 Harold Bloom regarded Rowling's prose as poor and her plots as conventional, while Jack Zipes argues that the series would not be successful if it were not formulaic.
 Zipes states that the early novels have the same plot: in each book, Harry escapes the Dursleys to visit Hogwarts, where he confronts Lord Voldemort and then heads back successful.
-Rowling's prose has been described as simple and not innovative; Le Guin, like several other critics, considered it "stylistically ordinary".
+Rowling's prose has been described as simple and not innovative; the author Ursula K. Le Guin, like several other critics, considered it "stylistically ordinary".
 According to the novelist A. S. Byatt, the books reflect a dumbed-down culture dominated by soap operas and reality television.
 Thus, some critics argue, Harry Potter does not innovate on established literary forms; nor does it challenge readers' preconceived ideas.
 Conversely, the scholar Philip Nel rejects such critiques as "snobbery" that reacts to the novels' popularity, whereas Mary Pharr argues that Harry Potters conventionalism is the point: by amalgamating literary forms familiar to her readers, Rowling invites them to "ponder their own ideas".
 Other critics who see artistic merit in Rowling's writing include Marina Warner, who views Harry Potter as part of an "alternative genealogy" of English literature that she traces from Edmund Spenser to Christina Rossetti.
 Michiko Kakutani praises Rowling's fictional world and the darker tone of the series' later entries.